leighvdveen/contrib/gitlab-iscan.md

 ### Step 1

-To deploy Elastio inside your CI, you need to run the following command to creat the folder that AWS reads its credentials from:
+To deploy Elastio inside your CI, you need to run the following command to create the folder that AWS reads its credentials from:

 ```
 mkdir ~/.aws && touch ~/.aws/config ~/.aws/credentials